 We also talked about the media revolution, which is really affecting the business model of the industry.
 Papers make profit from ads, but this is falling due to the rise of the internet.

-We then went to an UK/North Korea nuclear summit panel discussion, presented by the Frontline Club, which I would describe as something like ORSA for journalists.
+We then went to a US/North Korea nuclear summit panel discussion, presented by the Frontline Club, which I would describe as something like PRSA for journalists.

-The panelist’s said that while Kim Jong-Un is a consistent leader who thinks about long-term goals, Trump is ill-prepared and just wants to be praised.
+Donald Trump was scheduled to meet with the North Korean leader the next day and topics included comparing/contrasting leadership styles.
+The panelists said that while Kim Jong-Un is a consistent leader who thinks about long-term goals, Trump is ill-prepared and just wants to be praised.

 I’ve noticed that the Brits spend a lot of time discussing Trump, but in America, we don’t ever hear about Theresa May.